Research Interests

 Behavioral Ecology & Evolution

 Even though most of my current research has a plant-ecology focus, I have an abiding interest in behavioral ecology.
-Natural history has aroused my curiosity and sense of wonder for as long as I can remember, but as an undergraduate I was especially intrigued by animal behavior.
-For example, I was a field assistant to Bill Franklin and Warren Johnson (who were then professor and Ph.D. student, respectively, at Iowa State University) for 7 months in Torres del Paine National Park, Chile – where I helped study the foraging and social behavior, as well as inter-specific interactions, of some of the park's carnivores (puma [Puma concolor; see Bill Franklin's National Geographic article – I am the "student assistant" on pg.
+Natural history has aroused my curiosity and sense of wonder for as long as I can remember, but as an undergraduate I was especially intrigued by the behavior of animals in the wild.
+For example, I was a field assistant to Bill Franklin and Warren Johnson (who were then professor and Ph.D. student, respectively, at Iowa State University) for 7 months in Torres del Paine National Park, Chile – where I helped study the foraging and social behavior, as well as interspecific interactions, of some of the park's carnivores (puma [Puma concolor; see Bill Franklin's National Geographic article – I am the "student assistant" on pg.
 109]; two species of fox [Lycalopex culpaeus; L. griseus]; Geoffroy's cat [Leopardus geoffroyi]; and Patagonian hog-nosed skunk [Conepatus humboldtii]).
 I also completed an undergraduate honors thesis from my investigation of sex-biased juvenile dispersal in guanacos (Lama guanicoe).

 Just prior to graduate school, I was a field assistant to Gordon Orians and Les Beletsky (who were then professor and post-doc, respectively, at the University of Washington) on a long-term study of the courtship, mating, nesting, and parental behavior of three species of icterid blackbirds (red-winged blackbird [Agelaius phoeniceus]; Brewer's blackbird [Euphagus cyanocephalus]; and yellow-headed blackbird [Xanthocephalus xanthocephalus]) in eastern Washington (Harms et al. 1991).